cmangla/altera-sockit-hardcaml/README.md

 and Verilog, but brings some of the advantages of OCaml with it, along with some unique features.

-This tutorial pieces together the details required to get started with programming the FPGA on this specific SoCkit board using HardCaml.
-By the end of the tutorial, we will have programmed the FPGA to use keys on the board as a switch for the LEDs.
+This guide pieces together the details required to get started with programming the FPGA on the SoCkit board using HardCaml.
+Using the included example, we will program the FPGA to use keys on the board as a switch for the LEDs.

 ## HardCaml